apache/incubator-brooklyn/docs/dev/wishlist.md

 ## Entities

-* WebApp PaaS:  CloudFoundry, AWS Elastic Beanstalk
+* WebApp PaaS:  CloudFoundry, AWS Elastic Beanstalk, Google AppEngine (OpenShift a good starting point)
+* Non-Java webapps:  PHP, Rails, Node.js, perl
 * CDN:  AWS Cloudfront, Akamai, others
-* Data:  _lots!_, building on items in Whirr
+* Data:  _lots!_, including MySQL, Mongo, Couch, etc (look at building on Whirr support, like Hadoop does!)

 ## Features

 * Bind to existing entities on restart
 * Extract data from entities that are being stopped, to restore on restart
+* Windows:  support running from windows (untested); work on installation _to_ Windows servers